david-antiteum/drea/README.md

 ## Configuration

-Use configuration options to modify the behaviour of commands and to set values for required parameters.
+Use configuration options to modify the behavior of commands and to set values for required parameters.

 ### Evaluation order